BRosenblatt/BackupOSFDocs/docs/projects/settings.rst

 After the admin types the confirmation word into the textbox and clicks **Delete**, the project or component will be deleted.
 If the admin deleted a component, then they will return to the "Project Overview" page.
 If the admin deleted a project, then they will return to their :ref:`dashboard <dashboard>`.
 The following green dismissable confirmation message will appear in the top left of either page::

    Project/Component has been successfully deleted.

-.. _todo: log that users should be alerted that it's case sensitive.

 If the admin types the wrong word into the textbox, a red, dismissable alert appears in the top right of the page::